loomio/loomio_help/content/user_manual/getting_started/decision_tools/index.md

 <iframe width="100%" height="380px" src="https://www.youtube-nocookie.com/embed/ePILBTxgkmE" frameborder="0" allowfullscreen></iframe>

+Decisions happen in *threads*.
 Loomio does not make decisions for you; rather, the tool is designed to:

 * communicate what decision is being made
 * make it easy to participate